-The Company is a direct owner of consumer finance companies ("the Group") operating in the Central Europe, CIS, Asia and the United States of America.
+The Company is a direct owner of two holding companies, owners of consumer finance companies ("the Group") operating in the Central Europe, CIS, Asia and the United States of America.
 The principal activities of the Company are holding of equity stakes in these companies and financing these companies both from the market and from the parent company and related parties.

-For further description of the Company see Note 1 of Notes to the Condensed Consolidated Interim Financial Statements for the three-month period ended 31 March 2018.
+For further description of the Company see Note 1 of Notes to the Condensed Consolidated Interim Financial Statements for the six-month period ended 30 June 2018.